VinciZhu/Sentiment-Annotation-Tool/README.md

 # sentiment-annotator

-Annotation tool, for research purpose.
+A simple annotation tool for sentiment analysis research on Reddit.

 ## Tech Stack